lastchancebar/SmashSudoku/README.md

   - It has 3 levels of difficulty to choose from.

-  - The user can get hints to any cell on the board.

   - The user can choose to see the solution at the end of the game.

-  - The user inputs in red can be re-inputted.

-  - A timer displays how long it took to complete the game at the end of the game.

   ## <p id="typography">Typography</p>